 Do you know someone that can wiggle their ears?
 Neat trick, huh?
 People who can do this are using a group of muscles around the ear to manipulate its shape.
 There’s no particular purpose to this motion, although it makes a great party trick.

-These organs aren’t vestigial because they retain a purpose, but they could have been designed better.
+Semi-vestigial organs aren’t vestigial because they still retain a purpose, but they could have been designed better.

 Recurrent Laryngeal Nerve